Hiflylabs/awesome-dbt/README.md

 - [Refactoring SQL for Modularity](https://courses.getdbt.com/courses/refactoring-sql-for-modularity) - Another dbt labs offered free course on dbt refactoring and CTE supercharging.
 - [Learn DBT from Scratch](https://www.udemy.com/course/learn-dbt-from-scratch/) - Guides you through a setup paired with Snowflake (decorated with extras).

-Tutorials:

-- [DBT in a real world scenario, A Beginner DBT tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide) - A beginner tutorial to Understand dbt with a real world example.

 ## How To